 Music Department Facilities

 The Department of Music is housed in the modern and beautiful Mary Duke Biddle Music Building, which provides superb facilities for its diverse needs.
 Students meet with instructors in well-equipped classrooms, seminar rooms, and studios.
 There are twenty practice rooms with grand pianos, four organ practice rooms, several harpsichord practice rooms, ensemble rehearsal studios, and Bone Hall, a large rehearsal hall.
-The nearby Smith Warehouse has been transformed into the Arts, Culture, and Technology Studios where students interested in computer music will find state-of-the-art equipment.
+The nearby Smith Warehouse houses the Arts, Culture, and Technology Studios where students interested in computer music will find state-of-the-art equipment.
 Public performances take place in a variety of venues both on and off campus, including Page Auditorium, Reynolds Industries Theater, and the more intimate Nelson Music Room in the East Duke Building.
-Baldwin Auditorium, home to the Department of Music's large ensembles, is undergoing extensive renovations and will re-open in Fall 2013 as a state-of-the-art concert hall.
+Baldwin Auditorium, home to the Department of Music's large ensembles, recently underwent extensive renovations, re-opening in 2013 as a state-of-the-art concert hall.

 The Biddle Music Building houses the Music Library with over 100,000 books, scores, journals, and microfilms.
 The Media Center, with some 30,000 sound recordings and a growing collection of video materials, adjoins a state-of-the-art audio facility which can accommodate 32 listeners.
 The library's special collections include an archive donated by the Pulitzer-prize-winning composer Robert Ward and an extensive collection of research materials assembled by the Viennese music bibliographer Alexander Weinmann.
 The Music Library's web pages include links to internet resources for music research.